 , teaching, training and empowerment projects, including within/for academia, (international) courts, governments, international organisations and NGOs.
 In 2013, she was awarded the Viva400-Award, an award for young inspirational women in the Netherlands, for her efforts to improve women’s health.
 In 2013, she was furthermore awarded a high Royal distinction – “Ridder” (“Dame”) – in the Order of Oranje-Nassau for her academic and societal work concerning conflict-related sexual violence.
 From 2008-2016, Anne-Marie was an Associate Professor in criminal and international criminal law at the Department of Criminal Law at Tilburg University.
 Earlier (2006-2007) she was an Associate Legal Officer at the NGO Women’s Initiatives for Gender Justice in The Hague and a PhD researcher/Assistant Professor in international (criminal) law (2000-2005/2005-2006) at the Department of European and International Public Law at Tilburg University.
 Anne-Marie studied Dutch Law, International Law and International Human Rights Law at Tilburg University, La Sapienza and the University of Essex.

 Chiun Min Seah (LL.B., LL.M.) is the Social Media Officer & Research Assistant and team member of IMPACT.
 She works with IMPACT on a volunteer basis.
-Seah obtained her Bachelor of Laws (Hons) with the University of London and later went on to pursue her Master in Law in International Criminal Law at the Irish Centre for Human Rights, National University of Ireland, Galway.
-Throughout her LL.M. studies, she tailored her focal point on conflict-related sexual violence in the subjects and essays she wrote.
+Chiun Min obtained her Bachelor of Laws (Hons) with the University of London and later went on to pursue her Master in Law in International Criminal Law at the Irish Centre for Human Rights, National University of Ireland, Galway.
+Throughout her LL.M. studies, she tailored her focal point on conflict-related sexual violence in the subjects and research papers she wrote.

-Her LL.M. thesis is on sexual violence against child soldiers which analysed the development of this topic in international criminal and humanitarian law (Wolf Legal Publishers, 2017).
+).
 During her studies at the Irish Centre for Human Rights, she was the HQ Liaison Officer at National University of Ireland Fáilte (Welcome) Refugees Society where she coordinated with Galway Anti-Racism Network and Galway One World Centre to organise events.
 These events address racism, raise awareness about global refugee crisis, and encourage empowerment for students and society to be forces of change via pragmatic education.
 Chiun Min’s previous professional experiences include being a legal intern with Michael Musa-Obregon Associates and CriminalLaw.com via Web Legal Education in 2013 and a legal assistant from 2014 – 2016 for The Women’s Lawyer.
-She is also presently working with Justice for Women where she develops and creates video contents to support victims of the Bosnian and Herzegovinian victims of sexual violence through legal, social, and emotional methods and to reconstruct the way victims are perceived.
-In her with Business and Education Network, Chiun Min is generating concepts to organise fundraising campaigns and art installations for sexual violence victims and survivors and designing educational and awareness raising activities and advocacy for victims.
-Being a new team member at IMPACT, she finds herself living in a dream as she goes to work every day with her role models; Anne-Marie and Eefje.
+She is also presently working with Justice for Women (and a Board Member since April 2019) where she develops and creates video contents to support victims of the Bosnian and Herzegovinian victims of sexual violence through legal, social, and emotional methods and to reconstruct the way victims are perceived.
+In her work with Business and Education Network, Chiun Min is generating concepts to organise fundraising campaigns and art installations for sexual violence victims and survivors and designing educational and awareness raising activities and advocacy for victims.
+Being a new team member at IMPACT, she finds herself living in a dream as she goes to work every day with two of her role models; Anne-Marie and Eefje.
 As a baby in the human rights arena and particularly in areas of sexual violence in conflict and human trafficking, Chiun Min aspires to specialise in conflict-related sexual violence academically and to engage in hands-on and matter-of-fact practice in the field.

 Read more about our activities (past and current).